dev-sd092/MERN-app-deployment/README.md

 ## 📘 Overview

-This project demonstrates a complete DevSecOps pipeline to deploy a MERN (MongoDB, Express, React, Node.js) application on AWS EKS using a combination of Terraform, Jenkins, ArgoCD, SonarQube, Trivy, Prometheus, and Grafana.
+This project demonstrates a complete DevSecOps pipeline to deploy a MERN (MongoDB, Express, React, Node.js) application on AWS EKS using a combination of Terraform, Jenkins, ArgoCD, SonarQube, Trivy.

-The goal is to automate infrastructure provisioning, continuous integration, delivery, security scanning, and monitoring — all following modern industry practices.
+The goal is to automate infrastructure provisioning, continuous integration, delivery, security scanning — all following modern industry practices.

 ---